-Mark Dawson, FASLA, landscape architect and principal, and Dou Zhang, ASLA, landscape architect and director of Sasaki’s Shanghai office recently attended the Shanghai Landscape Forum.
+Mark Dawson, FASLA, landscape architect and principal, and Dou Zhang, ASLA, landscape architect and co-director of Sasaki’s Shanghai office recently attended the Shanghai Landscape Forum.
 The Forum, initiated by Sasaki, AECOM and SWA in 2017, and currently organized by the three founding companies as well as a group of leading international landscape architecture practices operating in China (also including ASPECT Studios, SOM, TLS) was held in May 10th in Shanghai.

 Zhang presented “Rediscover the Beauty of the Countryside,” an exploration of how landscape architecture can help preserve and celebrate traditional rural lifestyles while creating avenues for economic prosperity at the village-level.